Book Club: Stories of America for Grades 6-8 (10:00)

 Instructor: Dawn Casas

-Course Description: Using literature that reflects the time studied in the American Colonial Life and Revolutionary War History class, we will focus on literary analysis and historical significance of stories from early Colonial America through the American Revolution.
+Course Description: Using literature set in America, we will focus on literary analysis and rich historical significance of stories from a variety of time periods within American history.
+Within these novels, we will discover Audubon’s scientific study and art and experience in the Louisiana bayou, board a Mississippi steamboat and learn about frontier life of young Abraham Lincoln’s family, as well as discover a touch of life of those at home while the Civil War is fought.
+We will see glimpses of the lives of immigrant farmworkers in California during the Great Depression and the realities of the polio epidemic in Hickory, North Carolina during World War II.
 This class will include reading comprehension and analysis activities, group discussions, dramatization, projects, reflective writing, videos, and group activities to enrich our learning.
-While the course will correspond with the study in Dr. Casas’ American History class, it is not required to participate in both.
 This class is taught by Dawn Casas, a college professor and course developer.
 She has a Master’s in Education and a Ph.D. in Communication.
-A former public and private school teacher, she has homeschooled her own daughters for 10 years.
-She loves a good story and looks forward to reading through history with the class!
+A former public and private school teacher, she has homeschooled her own daughters for 11 years.
+She loves a good story and looks forward to reading through parts of US history with the class!
 (26 weeks)